-- ii.
 When registering with Grants.gov, organizations must designate points of contact and Authorized Organization Representatives (AORs).
-Organizations based outside the United States must also request and receive an NCAGE (https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx) code prior to registering with SAM.gov.
-Applicants experiencing technical difficulties with the SAM.gov registration process should contact the Federal Service Desk (FSD) online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International). - iii.
-Applications must be submitted under the authority of the Authorized Organization Representative at the applicant organization.
-Having proposals submitted by agency headquarters helps to avoid possible technical problems. - iv.
-If you encounter technical difficulties with Grants.gov please contact the Grants.gov Help Desk at support@grants.gov or by calling 1-800-518-4726. - v.
-Applicants who are unable to submit applications via Grants.gov due to Grants.gov technical difficulties and; - who have reported the problem to the Grants.gov help desk; - received a case number; - have completed DUNS and SAM.gov registrations - and had a documented service request opened to research the problem;
+Organizations based outside the United States must also request and receive an NCAGE code prior to registering with SAM.gov.
+Applicants experiencing technical difficulties with the SAM.gov registration process should contact the Federal Service Desk online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International).

+Applications must be submitted under the authority of the Authorized

+Organization Representative at the applicant organization.
+Having proposals submitted by agency headquarters helps to avoid possible technical problems.

+If you encounter technical difficulties with Grants.gov please contact the Grants.gov Help Desk at support@grants.gov or by calling 1-800-518-4726.

+Applicants who are unable to submit applications via Grants.gov due to Grants.gov technical difficulties and;

+- who have reported the problem to the Grants.gov help desk; - received a case number; - have completed DUNS and SAM.gov registrations - and had a documented service request opened to research the problem;

-may contact the PRM NGO Coordinator before the submission deadline to determine whether an alternative method of submission is appropriate.
+Applicants may contact the PRM NGO Coordinator before the submission deadline to determine whether an alternative method of submission is appropriate.
+PRM makes no guarantee to accept an application outside of the grants.gov system.

-- F. It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
-Failure to have the appropriate organizational registrations in place or are experiencing issues resulting from discrepancies across registration platforms is not considered a technical difficulty and is not justification for an alternate means of submission. - G. In accordance with 2 CFR §200.113, Mandatory disclosures, the non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
+It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
+Failure to have the appropriate organizational registrations in place or are experiencing issues resulting from discrepancies across registration platforms is not considered a technical difficulty and is not justification for an alternate means of submission.

+In accordance with 2 CFR §200.113, Mandatory disclosures, the non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
 Non-Federal entities that have received a Federal award including the term and condition outlined in Appendix XII-Award Term and Condition for Recipient Integrity and Performance Matters are required to report certain civil, criminal, or administrative proceedings to SAM.
 Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.338 Remedies for noncompliance, including suspension or debarment.
 (See also 2 CFR part 180, 31 U.S.C.
 3321, and 41 U.S.C.
 2313.)

-H. Submission Dates and Times
+F. Submission Dates and Times

-- o Announcement issuance date: Monday, March 1, 2021 - Proposal submission deadline: Friday, April 16, 2021 at 11:59:59 p.m.
-(23:59:59) EDT.
-Proposals submitted after this deadline will not be considered. - I. Intergovernmental Review: Not Applicable. - J. Funding Restrictions: Federal awards will not allow reimbursement of Federal Award costs without prior authorization by PRM.
+- Announcement issuance date: Friday, February 4, 2022 - Proposal submission deadline: Tuesday, March 8, 2022, at 11:59:59 p.m.
+EST. Applications submitted after this deadline will not be considered. - G. Intergovernmental Review: Not Applicable - H. Funding Restrictions: Federal awards will not allow reimbursement of Federal Award costs without prior authorization by PRM.

-K. Other Submission Requirements
+I. Other Submission Requirements

-i.
 Branding and Marking Strategy